cecileane/computingtools/pages/notes0927.md

 cat readme.md # oops
-git status    # git tells us how to undo our change git checkout -- readme.md # to checkout 'readme.md' from the last commit cat readme.md # yes! git status
+git status    # git tells us how to undo our change git checkout -- readme.md # to checkout 'readme.md' from the last commit git restore readme.md     # same, with more recent version of git cat readme.md # yes! git status
 ```